zegervdv/Quadcopter/protocol.md

 ## Reception

 The quadcopter is by default in Rx mode, accepting all incoming data.
-RF module asserts an interrupt to signal the controller a packet has arrived.
+RF module asserts an interrupt to signal the controller a new packet is available.

 An option is available in the header to indicate if a response is expected from the drone.